GemYearInteractive/Ursarion/README.md

 ![Ursarion](https://github.com/GemYearInteractive/Ursarion/blob/main/Images/base_github.png?raw=true)

 # VERSION 0.1 PRE-ALPHA COMING SOON!
+INFO BELOW.

 ## What is Ur-Sar-E-On?
 Ursarion is a terminal text RPG and Sandbox taking place in the Land of Ursarion.
 Carve your own path in the land and/or follow the storyline to legend in Ursarion.
 Ursarion is akin to a digital "choose your own adventure book" with RPG elements and near-infinite possibilies.
 No need to turn to page x.